JKRPP/Mittelmass/README.md

 1. The chair opens the site, enters their name, taps **Raum erstellen**.
 2. They get a four-character code and a link at `/r/CODE`.
-3. Wings open the link, enter their name, and are in.
+3. Wings and trainees (same access, just excluded from the average) open the link, enter their name, and are in.
 4. Everyone judges on their own sheet.
-The chair judges too.
-5. After the round the chair opens **Vorsitz** to run the discussion.
+5. After the round the chair opens the **Chair** tab to run the discussion — wings see the same view, read-only, labeled **Spreads**, once the chair opts to share it.

+On a desktop-width screen the same room gets a wider chrome instead of the mobile tab bar: a chair-only **Dashboard** (spread overview, ballot comparison, judge management), plus **Einzelreden**/**Teampunkte** (score entry with per-criterion notes) and **Komplette Wertung** (a dense, all-in- one editable grid) available to every judge.
+The chair can also open the Dashboard itself to wings, minus the ballot-detail column.
+All of it writes through the same `write()`/sync path as mobile.

 ## The offline design

-This is the part that matters at a real tournament, and it is why the client is plain HTML rather than a server-rendered framework.
+The app is constructed to remain reliable, even if offline or connection is unsteady (improving from Mittelmaß 1.0)

-**Nothing in the input path touches the network.** Every tap writes to `localStorage` and re-renders locally.
+**No online requirement for single users.** Every tap writes to `localStorage` and re-renders locally.
 Scores compute in the browser.
 A judge with no signal at all has a fully working scoresheet.

-**Writes go over HTTP POST, not the websocket.** A POST with retry survives a half-dead socket; a socket send does not.
-The websocket only *delivers* other people's changes.

-**The outbound queue is keyed by cell, not by tap.** Editing the same criterion twenty times while offline leaves one queued entry, so an hour disconnected costs one entry per cell rather than one per tap.

-**Recovery is a full refetch, never a replay.** `GET /snapshot` returns the whole room.
-A client coming back from twenty minutes in a timing app does not try to work out what it missed — it just asks for everything.
-The whole room is a few kilobytes.

-**Everything that suggests "we're back" triggers the same routine.**
-`visibilitychange`, `online`, `pageshow`, `focus`, and a 20-second heartbeat all call `resume()`: reconnect, flush the queue, refetch, re-acquire the wake lock. iOS Safari kills websockets in backgrounded tabs, so the chair switching to a timing app for seven minutes is the expected case, not an error case.

-**`seq` is a per-judge counter.** The server drops any patch whose seq is not greater than what it already stored, which kills duplicates from a reconnect.
-Since no judge ever writes another judge's cells, last-write-wins per `(judge, target, criterion)` is correct and no merge logic is needed.
+**Stability on reconnection** `GET /snapshot` returns the whole room.
+Makes connection stable when one client reconnects after being offline (f.e. when using their device for Debatekeeper)

+**Stability for raceing updates** Updates to any judges score are marked in sequence, ensuring correct values even when single updates arrive late or are dropped.

 ## Identity

-Judges are keyed on a client-generated UUID in `localStorage`, not on the name they type.
-Same device rejoining gets its identity and scores back.
-Two judges called Ben are two judges.
-The room code is the only access control — anyone with the code is in the room.
-The chair can remove someone who joined the wrong room.
+Judges are keyed on a client-generated UUID in `localStorage`, ensuring double names don't overwrite each others scores.

 ## Data model

 ```
-rooms   (code PK, motion, created_at, closed_at)
+rooms       (code PK, motion, spread_open, created_at, closed_at)
 judges      (id PK, room_code, client_id, token, display_name, is_chair, hidden, joined_at)
 scores      (judge_id, target, criterion, points, seq, updated_at,
              PRIMARY KEY (judge_id, target, criterion))
+deductions  (room_code, speaker_idx, level, updated_at, PRIMARY KEY (room_code, speaker_idx))
+exclusions  (judge_id, target, updated_at, PRIMARY KEY (judge_id, target))
 ```

-`target` is `s0`–`s8` for speakers and `t0`/`t1` for teams. `criterion` is a rubric key (`spr`, `zfrag`, …) or `abz` for deductions.
-The chair view is a `GROUP BY target, criterion` — nothing more.
+`target` is `s0`–`s8` for speakers and `t0`/`t1` for teams. `criterion` is a rubric key (`spr`, `zfrag`, …).
+Deductions and exclusions each have their own table.
+The chair view is a `GROUP BY target, criterion`.

 ## Rubric

-Everything format-specific is in `RUBRIC`-style constants at the top of `static/app.js`: speakers, criteria, team categories, the Notenskala, and the Umrechnungstabelle from Jurierbogen V15.1.
+Everything format-specific is in `RUBRIC`-style constants at the top of `static/app.js`: speakers, criteria, team categories, the Notenskala, and the Umrechnungstabelle from the OPD adjudication sheet.
 A rubric revision is an edit to those constants.

-Points are stored; grades are derived.
-Team categories accept any value in their full range, with the grade label recomputed from the number.
+Points are stored, translation to grades is calculated locally.

 ## Known limits

 - **Round setup is manual.** No draw, no speaker assignment, no cross-room tab.
-  Importing from tab software is the obvious later step.
+  Future work could automatically generate these from Opentab.
+- **Ballot export is one-way and manual.** The desktop Dashboard can copy a ballot to the clipboard, and a bookmarklet (dragged in once) fills the matching fields on the tabbing site's own entry page.
+This is not ideal as it does not work on mobile.
 - **SQLite calls run inline in async handlers.** Could become an issue if the app is too widely used.